Chrono

 Remote Sensing and Passive Seismic surveys carried out.

-MEL signs the Petroleum Agreement for blocks 1717 and 1817.
+Monitor signs the Petroleum Agreement for blocks 1717 and 1817.
 PEL 93 is assigned.

 Basic Information